ndrakos/blog/_posts/2020-06-15-Two_Component_System.md

 I have pretty detailed notes on created isolated ICs <a href="https://github.com/ndrakos/ICICLE">here</a>.

 Given that there are $$N_1$$ particles in component 1, and $$N_2$$ particles component 2, I wish to assign positions and velocities to each particle so that they remain stable.
 The density profile, mass profile and potential are additive ($$\rho= \rho_1+ \rho_2$$, $$M = M_1+ M_2$$, $$\Phi = \Phi_1 + \Phi_2$$).
-However, the difficulty with the two-component system is that the potential of each component affects the other, so the density profiles intereact in complicated ways.
+However, the difficulty with the two-component system is that the potential of each component affects the other, so the density profiles interact in complicated ways.

-First, the positions are selected from the mass profile.
+To generate the ICs, first, the positions are selected from the mass profile.
 This step is unchanged, and I can select positions for each component individually.

-Secondly, the energies are selected from the distribution function.
+Given the position for each particle (and therefore the potential),the energies are selected from the distribution function.
 If I break up the distribution function into two, each part is given by:

 $$f_i(\mathcal{E})=\dfrac{1}{\sqrt{8}\pi^2}\left[ \int_{r_{\mathcal{E}}}^\infty \dfrac{1}{\sqrt{\mathcal{E}- \Psi}}\dfrac{d^2 \rho_i}{d \Psi^2} \dfrac{GM}{r^2} dr \right$$